-I've been working as a developer for 10 years.
+I've been working as a software developer for 10 years.
 I really like to use technology to solve problems.

 As a developer I hate when I need to be repetitive for anything.
 So I usually automate everything I can, cause my principal resource, is my time.